Works Victoria Park-Canning Level Crossing Removal

 Abutment walls

-There may be an increase in lighting, dust, noise and vibration from works to install abutment walls within the rail corridor between Gibbs and Gerard streets.
+There may be an increase in lighting, dust, noise and vibration from works to install and backfill abutment walls within the rail corridor between Gibbs and Gerard streets.

 Traffic management will be in place when required to facilitate works near the intersection.